Jiang-Gianni/deferror/README.md

 # deferror

-Deferror is a Go linter that suggests a customly made `defer` function call when the function has a return error named `err` and the function does not already start with a `defer` call.
+Deferror is a Go linter that suggests a customly made `defer` function call when the function has a return named error and the function does not already start with a `defer` call.

 ## Install